AI-POWERED DOCS

 Before moving on, confirm:

-• Noisy edges cleaned up with the Ignore tool
+- Noisy edges masked out with the cleanup tool

 Alignment working well?
-Move to Step 3: Inspection Regions.
+Move to Step 3: Regions of Interest (ROIs).